DB Design Bureau Home | Latest Updates | Technical Drawings | Free-Flight Plans | Aircraft Designed in Australia

 Genairco

-Designer: George Boehm, Albert Royal and E.J.
+Designers: George Boehm, Albert Royal and E.J.
 "Jack" Smith

 Description: Single engined open cockpit 3 seat passenger biplane aircraft